Polyscias scutellaria 'Fabian'

 If you still can't find the answer to your specific houseplant problem, book a 1-to-1 video call with Joe Bagley to point you in the right direction today.

-Inconsistent watering which involves droughts and prolonged water-logging will not be accepted by a Polyscias, resulting in root rot, foliage decline and stunted growth.
-For those that are grown in brightly lit spots, only allow a third of the soil to dry out in between waterings, with darker locations allowing over half.
+Inconsistent watering which involves droughts and then subsequent water-logging will not be accepted by a Polyscias, resulting in root rot, foliage decline and stunted growth.
 If you're a forgetful gardener, set up a watering-rota so that it prompts you to re-hydrate efficiently.

-Root rot is a common issue among specimens sat in too dark environments with prolonged soil moisture.
-Symptoms include rapidly yellowing leaves, mouldy soil, stunted growth and a rotten brown base.
+Root rot is another common issue among specimens sat in too dark environments with prolonged soil moisture.
+Symptoms include rapidly yellowing older leaves, flaky bark that can be pulled from the stem, mouldy soil, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 If your specimen is located in a dark environment with mould developing on the soil's surface, use a chopstick to stab the soil in various areas gently.
 You should aim to enter the compost between the base of the plant and the pot's edge, as failure to do so may lead to damaging its lower portion.
 Leave the holes open for a few days before re-surfacing the soil to avoid it becoming overly dry.
 Not only will the gentle shift in the soil's structure mimic the work of small invertebrates in the wild (worms, etc.), but it'll also add oxygen back into the soil, thus reducing the risk of root rot.
 Repeat this monthly, or whenever you feel the potting-mix isn't drying out quickly enough.